odegeasslbc/Self-Supervised-Sketch-to-Image-Synthesis-PyTorch/readme.md

 This code is ready to train on your own image datasets.
 And training on datasets used in the model (CelebA and WikiArt) or on your own datasets are the same: just place all images from a dataset into one folder.

 #### 2.2.2 Config training
 To config the training, just edit the config.py.
 Note that there are three available "DATA_NAME" to choose from: "art", "face" and "shoe". "art" is the specified optimal structure for WikiArt dataset, "face" is for CelebA, and "shoe" is for small datasets with only few thousand RGB-images (or even less).
-Whem train on your own dataset, you can try with the three options and see which one works the best.
-Note that the "shoe" option will employ an extra training objective for the Autoencoder to enforce the effectiveness of the Content-Encoder.
+When train on your own dataset, you can try with the three options and see which one works the best.
+Note that the "shoe" option will employ an extra training objective for the AutoEncoder to enforce the effectiveness of the Content-Encoder.

 ### 2.3 Evaluation
 Running benchmarks is as simple as